 Once the beans have grown to about 100mm tall, cover any exposed soil with straw mulch.

 Provide string lines to support the beans in high winds.

 control height, deter pests like blackfly (who are attracted to the succulent new growth in early spring) and reduce wind damage, it's

 worth nipping off the growth points when the beans have established most of their flowers.
 This will boost the size of the remaining beans, and provide you with delicious growth tips which can be steamed with a little seasoning

 Pick them very young if you like to cook them in

 Leave some to fully mature and remove the pods before you

 freeze a few bags of mature beans every year - blanched with pods

 removed and stored in the freezer.

-When I defrost them for cooking, I remove the tough outer skin
+When I defrost them for cooking, I steam

 the beans with a little salt, pepper and mixed herbs.